Small Business Funding

 Venture Capital – These firms provide early stage funding, but are typically looking to make relatively large investments and take a significant share of the company, often a controlling interest.

 Small Business Lenders – Many organizations are interested in lending to small businesses.
 Google “small business loans” to see the plethora of results.
-Most lenders will want the loan to be secured by assets of some type and rates may be high.
+Most lenders will want the loan to be secured by assets of some type.
+They will likely want the owner to personally guarantee the loan and rates may be high.

 SBA Loans – The Small Business Administration has many programs, but in general, it is providing a guarantee that the loan will be repaid to enable businesses to get loans from traditional lenders.

 Banks – Traditional banks make small business loans.
-However, they will typically require a track record and will often want the loans secured with assets.
+However, they will typically require a track record and will often want the loans secured with assets and/or a personal guarantee.

 There are more options for funding small businesses than we can cover here.
 However, with a good business plan and much persistence funding can be secured.